 - Can’t get through to a human

-In fact, 46 percent of customers get frustrated that they don’t have a choice in human vs. bot at the start of service.
-Chatbots aren’t meant to resolve every issue, so it’s crucial to include an easy option to reach a live agent.
+Plus, 46 percent of customers get frustrated that they don’t have a choice in human vs. bot at the start of the interaction.
+Chatbots aren’t meant to resolve every issue, so it’s crucial to include an option to reach a live agent.

-3. Let bots handle simple issues
+3. Let chatbots handle simple issues

+Chatbots work best when their task is clear and simple, so let them handle the easy stuff.
 Here’s where your chatbots should play a starring role, according to customers:

 - Delivering answers and responses outside of normal business hours

-But when it comes to filing a complaint or asking for technical support, 40 percent of customers prefer to interact with a human agent.
-Customers prefer bots for simple issues but still want the option to speak to a human for more sensitive and complex queries.
+However, when it comes to filing a complaint or asking for technical support, 40 percent of customers prefer to interact with a human agent.
+Customers prefer bots for basic issues but still want the option to speak to a human for more sensitive and complex queries.

 4. Incorporate bots into your self-service strategy

 You can also incorporate a chatbot into your knowledge base to personalize the experience.
-A bot can help customers find the right articles for their issue on a one-to-one level.
+A bot can help customers find the right articles for their unique issues and questions.

-5. Use chatbots to collect key customer information upfront
+5. Use chatbots to collect customer context

-Chatbots can also use this information to route customers to the right agent for the problem based on things like language, skill, or account type.
-This also makes chatbots a helpful lead generation tool, as they can collect prospect contact information and route them to the right salesperson for their inquiry.
+Chatbots can also use this information to route customers to the right agent for the inquiry based on things like language, skill, or account type.
+This makes chatbots a helpful lead generation tool, as they can capture prospect contact information and connect the prospect to the appropriate salesperson.

 6. Use data to improve your bot